How to Convert Date to Quarter and Year in Excel

 While working on an Excel worksheet, you need to handle different kinds of procedures.
 One of them is to convert date to quarter and year in Excel.
 You can convert date to quarter and year in Excel by using some easy methods.
 Here in this article, I will show you Excel converting date to quarter and year.
 I will show you three suitable methods here.
 I hope you will get more skills to develop yourself in operating Excel.

-3 Suitable Methods to Convert Date to Quarter and Year in Excel
+How to Convert Date to Quarter and Year in Excel: 3 Methods

 In this article, I will consider a dataset called the Product arrival Date of ABC Shop.
 This dataset consists of two columns B and C called Product and Date. the dataset ranges from B4 to C10 cells.
 I will use this dataset and show you the procedures of Excel converting date to quarter and year.
 I hope you will get interested in the methods.